albin-lindstrom/zabbix-edgemax-template/readme.md

    1. Set *SNMP community* to the same value as your macro or the other way around.

 ## 🏷️ Features
+- ✔️ Monitoring of memory utiliziation of system
+- ✔️ Monitoring of CPU load
 - ✔️ Auto discovering of network interfaces
+- ✔️ Monitoring address per network interface
 - ✔️ Monitoring traffic in/out per network interface
 - ✔️ Monitoring up/down status per network interface
-- ✔️ Monitoring of discarded and error packets per network interface
+- ⚠️ Monitoring link speed per network interface (see issues)
-- ✔️ Monitoring of memory utiliziation of system
-- 🔶 Linked with **Template Module Generic SNMPv2**
+- 🔶 Linked with **Generic by SNMP**

 ## Supported models
+This should work with all EdgeRouters.
+Partial compatibility with Edgeswitches.

 Updated as of 2020-04-30.
 - **EdgeRouter**
   - ER-X